techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (1879)
 Which class and static method can you use to convert an array to a List?
 (Choose one.)

-a.
-Arrays.asList
+A. Arrays.asList

-b.
-Arrays.toList
+B. Arrays.toList

-c.
-Arrays.createList
+C. Arrays.createList

-d.
-Arrays.makeList
+D. Arrays.makeList

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: